apache/druid/docs/api-reference/sql-api.md

 </TabItem>
 </Tabs>

 You can also specify query-level context parameters directly within the SQL query string using the `SET` command.
-For more details, see [SET statements](../querying/sql.md#set).
+For more details, see [SET](../querying/sql.md#set).

 The following request body is functionally equivalent to the previous example and uses SET instead of the `context` parameter: